webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svgGrandTour_eyeball_textRotate.png|200px]]

-The path appears to be a circle
+The text appears to wrap around a [[svg/elements/circle|'''circle''']] element, but circles do not have start and end points, so instead you need to use the rather complex ''A'' path command to draw two elliptical arc curves that face each other:

 <syntaxhighlight lang="xml">
 <path id="irisPath" d="M 60,100 A 40,40 0 0 1 140,100 A 40,40 0 0 1 60,100 "/>